rust-lang/book/nostarch/chapter01.md

 We passed the `--bin` argument to `cargo new` because our goal is to make an executable application, as opposed to a library.
-Executables are often called *binaries* (as in `/usr/bin`, if you’re on a Unix system). `hello_cargo` is the name we've chosen for our project, and Cargo creates its files in a directory of the same name that we can then go into.
+Executables are often called *binaries* (as in `/usr/bin`, if you’re on a Unix system).
+We've given `hello_cargo` as the name for our project, and Cargo creates its files in a directory of the same name that we can then go into.

-If we list the files in the `hello_cargo` directory, we can see that Cargo has generated two files and one directory for us: a `Cargo.toml` and a *src* directory with a *main.rs* file inside.
-It has also initialized a new `git` repository in the `hello_cargo` directory for us; you can change this to use a different version control system, or no version control system, by using the `--vcs` flag.
+If we list the files in the `hello_cargo` directory, we can see that Cargo has generated two files and one directory for us: a `Cargo.toml` and a `src` directory with a `main.rs` file inside.
+It has also initialized a new `git` repository in the `hello_cargo` directory for us, along with a `.gitignore` file; you can change this to use a different version control system, or no version control system, by using the `--vcs` flag.

 Open up `Cargo.toml` in your text editor of choice.
 It should look something like this:

+Filename: Cargo.toml

 ```toml
 [package]